 - For shapewear: My tummy is the primary thing I want to, uh, reshape, so everything kind of revolves around that — I wear a lot of Spanx Higher Power tights and shorts, Yummie Tummy camisoles, open-bust bodysuits from Spanx and TC Fine Intimates — if I’m more interested in comfort than shaping I wear Jockey Slipshorts beneath dresses in the summer.

-Psst: As of 2021, some of our favorite foundational garments include this line of waist-shapers, these comfy shorts to prevent chafing while wearing skirts without hose, this half-slip to prevent clinging, these pantyhose, and this bra.
+Psst: As of 2021, some of our favorite foundational garments include this line of waist-shapers, these comfy shorts to prevent chafing while wearing skirts without hose, this full slip for wrap dresses and shirt dresses, this half-slip to prevent clinging, these pantyhose, and this bra.

 Readers, let’s hear from you — what’s your favorite lingerie for office looks?
 What is your favorite lingerie in general these days?
 Here’s an easy thing to cut and paste, if you care to play along: